them-es/emoji-toolbar/readme.txt

 * See https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses

 == Changelog ==

+= 1.0.2 =
+* Bugfixes: 1.
+Finally categories can be selected on init, 2.
+Fixed some console warnings

 = 1.0.1 =
 * Add another button in the top-level toolbar (the button in the dropdown will stay there for the time being!)